 Activities and Services

-The Fellows Mentoring Initiative has seven key components.
+The Fellows Mentoring Initiative has five components.

 - Peer Mentoring - Junior graduate students are encouraged to connect with advanced graduate mentors.
 Alumni of DFI and UIC Lincoln Fellowships also serve as mentors to fellows.

 - Career Development - Fellows are also encouraged to participate in GC-sponsored career and professional development workshops on abstract writing, job talks, stress management, etc.

 - Scholarly Colloquia - Fellows present their research alumni, faculty, and staff to obtain critical, but supportive feedback for improvement.
 Four to six sessions are held each year.